Kasra1377/document-invoice/README.md

 )
 ```

-Now go to the `record.py` file and change the password of below script:
+Now go to the `record.py` file and change the script password down below:

 ```python
 mydb = mysql.connector.connect(